etefera/kpt/site/sdk/ts-guide.md

 ## Debug and Test the Function

-You may want to run a function developed with one of the config function SDKs using the exec runtime in order to avoid the overhead associated with running a container.
+You may want to run a function developed with one of the function SDKs using the exec runtime in order to avoid the overhead associated with running a container.
 To run your function in the exec runtime, you will first need to package your function as an executable.